megacamelus/camel-upstream-info/camel-documentation/camel-minio.md

 ## Minio Producer Operation examples

--   CopyObject: this operation copies an object from one bucket to a different one
+-   `CopyObject`: this operation copies an object from one bucket to a different one

 <!-- -->